How to write a Python program to find Perfect Number using For Loop, While Loop, and Functions.

 6 % 5 == 0 (FALSE)

-So, compiler will terminate the for loop.
+So, the compiler will terminate the for loop.

-If the condition (Sum == Number) is TRUE then below print statement will execute
+If the condition (Sum == Number) is TRUE, the print statement below will execute.

 print(" %d is a Perfect Number" %Number)

-If the condition (Sum == Number) is FALSE then below print statement will be executed
+If the condition (Sum == Number) is FALSE, the print statement below will execute.

 print(" %d is not a Perfect Number" %Number)

 For this example (Sum == Number) is True.
-So, given Number is Perfect Number
+So, the given Number is the Perfect Number.

 Python Program to find Perfect Number using While Loop

 This Python perfect number program allows the user to enter any number.
-Using this number it will calculate whether the user input is Perfect number or not using Python While loop.
+Using this number it will calculate whether the user input is a Perfect number or not using Python While loop.

 Please Enter any Number: 496